EqualExperts/data-engineering-exercise-python/README.md

 A week is classified as outlier when:

-- the total votes deviate from the past average of more than 20%
+- the total votes deviate from the average of more than 20%
 - when the previous week wasn’t an outlier.

 Each outlier should contain the year, the week number and the number of votes.